“You will never know where you stand with a narcissist, so it’s better to stand without one.”

-The narcissistic personality disorder is on a spectrum, and they will use a weakness or strength of the individual they are targeting, they will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
-As we have the malignant, grandiose, somatic, cerebral, overt and covert, the victim narcissist on the spectrum, some are far more dangerous than others, and you need to stay well clear, others if you can manage your own state of mind and limit contact you don’t have to cut them off completely, just be careful they don’t infect your mind.
+The narcissistic personality disorder is on a spectrum, and they will use a weakness or strength of the individual they are targeting.
+They will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
+As we have the malignant, grandiose, somatic, cerebral, overt and covert, the victim narcissist on the spectrum, some are far more dangerous than others.
+You need to stay well clear.
+Others, if you can manage your own state of mind and limit contact, you don’t have to cut them off completely.
+Just be careful they don’t infect your mind.

-Some once you see what they are and what they do, you can learn to observe and not absorb their toxic natural, I shall add the video link at the bottom, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.
+Some once you see what they are and what they do, you can learn to observe and not absorb their toxic nature.
+I shall add the video link at the bottom.
+Some you can limit time around and avoid certain topics of conversation.
+Some you need to stay well clear.

-Those who have the disorder, have a disorder, you can not change them, it’s a hard enough job changing ourselves, plus they don’t want to recognise and faults within themselves to learn from mistakes and find strategies to cope with their disorder, they’ed just prefer to carry on their path of destruction while blaming all others.
+Those who have the disorder have a disorder, you can not change them, it’s a hard enough job changing ourselves, plus they don’t want to recognise and faults within themselves to learn from mistakes and find strategies to cope with their disorder, they’d just prefer to carry on their path of destruction while blaming all others.

-They want control of all events, people and situations, if they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
+They want control of all events, people and situations.
+If they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
 They may provoke you to get a reaction from you, just so they can blame it all on you, so you believe it was your fault for reacting.
-They will control financially, sexual, your friendships with others, your education, your work, they control their affection they are willing to offer.
-They will threaten, and/or guilt trip to control others.
+They will control you financially, sexual, your friendships with others, your education, your work.
+They control their affection they are willing to offer.
+They will threaten and/or guilt trip to control others.

 With a narcissist, it is all about them, so if you find yourself feeling really miserable and drained emotionally or physically, or both, full of self-doubt, questioning yourself and events, blaming yourself, you are most likely around a narcissist.

 Narcissists are Prone to putting others down.
-It’s is on a spectrum, and although most of us could act in one of the above ways at times, you do need at least five characters to have a narcissistic personality disorder, although they may not show all the characteristics to one person at any given time.
+It’s is on a spectrum, and although most of us could act in one of the above ways at times, you do need at least five characters to have a narcissistic personality disorder.
+However, they may not show all the characteristics to one person at any given time.